gleicon/imager/README.md

     	   --pidfile=/var/run/imager.pid \
 	   -r imager.web.Application

-Don't forget to change the filestore path at imager.conf.
+Don't forget to change the base_domain and filestore path at imager.conf.
 Most of the /tmp filesystems are ram based and used only for testing.

 If you want to use nginx in front of it, explore the configuration files at scripts/, change the xheaders option at imager.conf to true and create a vhost on nginx that take care about the body size like this: